Emergency Planning Tips courtesy of US Dept of Homeland Security & FEMA Emergency Resources

 In addition to the ready-made kits shown on Sunset Survival’s website, we are happy to work with you to create a customized kit to meet your school or agency’s specifications!
 We specialize in designing custom emergency kits; this can include choosing specific kit contents as well as custom printed logo, label, mascot, etc. Contact us for details.

-We also feature many larger, multi-person kits for offices, businesses, government agencies, or other organizations:
+We also feature many larger, multi-person kits for offices, businesses, government agencies, search & rescue, or other organizations: